Ductile iron: Metallurgy

 Ductile iron is not a single material but part of a group of materials which can be produced with a wide range of properties through control of their microstructure.
 The common defining characteristic of this group of materials is the shape of the graphite.
 In ductile irons, graphite is in the form of nodules rather than flakes as in grey iron.
 Whereas sharp graphite flakes create stress concentration points within the metal matrix, rounded nodules inhibit the creation of cracks, thus providing the enhanced ductility that gives the alloy its name.
 Nodule formation is achieved by adding nodulizing elements, most commonly magnesium (magnesium boils at 1100 °C and iron melts at 1500 °C) and, less often now, cerium (usually in the form of mischmetal).
 Tellurium has also been used.
 Yttrium, often a component of mischmetal, has also been studied as a possible nodulizer.

 Austempered ductile iron (ADI; i.e., austenite tempered) was discovered in the 1950s but was commercialized and achieved success only some years later.
 In ADI, the metallurgical structure is manipulated through a sophisticated heat treating process.

 Composition

-Other ductile iron compositions often have a small amount of sulfur as well.